-The photographs may be available on the website http://\\\\\ for the golf season 20xx.
+The photographs may be available on the website http:// for the golf season 20xx.
 If at any time either the parent/ carer or the child wishes the data to be removed from the website, 7 days' notice must be given to the Club Welfare Officer after which the data will be removed.

 To be completed by parent/carer

-I \\\\\\ (Parent full name) consent to \\\\\\ (name of organisation) photographing or videoing \\\\\\ (name of child) under the stated rules and conditions, and I confirm I have legal parental responsibility for this child and am entitled to give this consent.
+I (Parent full name) consent to

+of child) under the tion) photographing or videoingstated rules and conditions, and I confirm I have his child and am entitled to give this consent. •

-Signature Date -
+Signature Date